verloop/recipe-webhook-examples/README.md

 In the above response, a template `OperatorList` is being created.
 Its a `Quick Reply` template.
 See list of all possible [types of templates](#types-of-templates).
 These templates can be used in the subsequent blocks.
 The templates and their types have to declared while configuring the webhook block in the Recipe builder interface.
+If no template have to be returned any empty dictionary should be retuned.

 ## Types of Templates
 ### Quick Reply Template